JLByrne21/JLByrne21/README.md

-Graduate Software Engineer on the Accelerator program at THG!
+Graduate Software Engineer at THG